 Eleanor lowered her head suddenly compliant.
 ‘Very well, Ximene.
 I will seek Guillam’s assistance.
 He will know what to do.’

-Ximene sighed and a smile played over her lips.
+Ximene sighed and a smile played on her lips.